Disclaimer: I don't own Pokémon or have any rights to it.

 "As far as we know they gathered during the summer and winter solstice."
 She sighed.
 "If only that creature hadn't shown up.
 We might have seen one of those celebrations and Onix would still be happy."

 Firebrand had been listening to Marsha's story while she watched Onix.
 He looked upset.
-There appeared something on his mind.
-She remembered her trainer like that, it was a little over a year ago.
+There was clearly something on his mind.
+She remembered Vander being like that, it was a little over a year ago.
 That was when they had started training together.

 Vander's focus had shifted to Marsha.
 "Did Onix live here with his family?"